minierolls/termelot/README.md

 backend implementors!

 All definitions and functionality are accessible with a single import of `termelot.zig`.
-Handling events is as easy as registering a few callbacks!
+Handling events is as easy as registering a callback!

 If you find a platform where **Termelot** does not yet run, the minimal backend interface is quick to implement.
 Additionally, there are no worries